How to choose between iOS App Development Vs Android App Development

 How much money can you make with Android versus iOS app development?

-Also, the average income for the top 100 non-gaming app publishers for iOS stands at $23.3 million as compared to $7 million in the first quarter of 2019 as shown above.
+Also, the average income for the top 100 non-gaming app publishers for iOS stands at $23.3 million compared to $7 million in the first quarter of 2019, as shown above.

-It’s also worth noting that developing iOS apps is 30-40% less expensive compared to android apps.
+It’s also worth noting that developing iOS apps is 30-40% less expensive than Android apps.

 Endnote

-A business needs to put a lot of consideration into how to develop their app and where to release it.
+A business needs to put a lot of consideration into how to develop its app and where to release it.
 Read more about our mobile app development process.

-Missing out any of these considerations can be devastating and incur substantial costs that can exceed the budget of the company and lead to problems down the road.
+Missing out any of these considerations can be devastating and incur substantial costs that can exceed the company’s budget and lead to problems.
+Learn more about us.

-If you would like to know which app development platform is best for you, book a free consultation with us today!
+If you want to know which app development platform is best for you, book a free consultation today!